r0gina/Automation-Testing/AmazonTaskREADME.md

 PROJECT STRUCTURE:

-The script is structured into one main class AmazonTest where all the actions and interactions are defined.
+The script is structured into  main class AmazonTest where all the actions and interactions are called [ This is the class to start running the task],

+and other classes where the actions and methods are defined in order to make the code more organized and clean.

 KEY SECTIONS: